 The statistical deaths of other ailments do not justify the statistical deaths of another.
 In other words, let’s pretend Virus-A killed 10 million people globally when it happened.
 Then someone comes along and says, “So what?!
 Drunk drivers killed 300 million people!”
 What does one thing have to do with another?
 10 million people is still 10 million people.

 Furthermore, there is treatment for cancer and cancer doesn’t spread from person to person.
 Heart disease is treatable and can be prevented.
 It also doesn’t jump from person to person.
 Robberies are a problem on the social level that can be mitigated by programs invested by the government via education, health care, and job incentives.
 Covid-19 is a virus that can spread from person to person.
 On top of that, it’s preventable when people do their part to stop spreading it.
 It didn’t spread as badly as the Black Death or Smallpox, because even though the world governments were slow to respond, they responded as quickly as they did with the abilities they have.
 History teaches.
 Unfortunately, not everyone is literate in history.

-In short, making comparisons in one type of death over another is an unnecessary tool in trying to diminish the importance battling Covid-19, just because you want to make money, pretend you’re pro-life when convenient to you, and chant freedom is more important than the health of the nation as a whole.
+In short, making comparisons in one type of death over another is an unnecessary tool in trying to diminish the importance battling Covid-19.
+You might as well be honest and just tell you rather risk the lives of other people, us you want to make money, pretend you’re pro-life when convenient to you, and chant freedom is more important than the health of the nation as a whole.
 In other words, socialism is evil because that’s what it all alludes to right?